Introduction

 Depression is a thief that steals joy, energy, hope, and the capacity for connection — with others and with God.
 Major depressive disorder affects approximately 280 million people worldwide, making it one of the leading causes of disability globally.
 Within Christian communities, depression carries additional complexity: the experience of spiritual emptiness, the inability to pray or worship, and the haunting question "Where is God in my darkness?" can transform a clinical condition into an existential and theological crisis.

 This article examines the intersection of clinical depression and the Christian spiritual tradition, drawing on the concept of the "dark night of the soul" articulated by St. John of the Cross and other mystics.
-We argue that pastoral approaches to depression must integrate clinical understanding with theological wisdom, recognizing that depression is simultaneously a medical condition requiring treatment and a human experience that can be addressed within the framework of Christian faith and community.
+I argue that pastoral approaches to depression must integrate clinical understanding with theological wisdom, recognizing that depression is simultaneously a medical condition requiring treatment and a human experience that can be addressed within the framework of Christian faith and community.
+The relationship between clinical depression and the spiritual experience traditionally described as the dark night of the soul has been a subject of intense debate among pastoral theologians and clinical psychologists.
+While John of the Cross's mystical theology describes a purgative process through which God strips away attachments to prepare the soul for deeper union, clinical depression involves neurobiological dysfunction that requires medical intervention.
+Distinguishing between these overlapping but distinct experiences is one of the most challenging tasks facing pastoral counselors today.

 Biblical Foundation